 SUPPORT THE FUTURE OF SOCIAL WORK

-We are once again responding to critical needs at the University of Maryland School of Social Work and across our community through a year-end Spark SSW Crowdfunding Campaign.
+We are once again responding to critical needs at the University of Maryland School of Social Work and across our community through a Spark SSW Crowdfunding Campaign.
 This effort recognizes that during this season of giving, many in our community are facing significant uncertainty and unprecedented pressures.
 Spark SSW offers a meaningful way to support our students, their education, and the communities we serve.

 Your gift of any size directly supports some of the University of Maryland School of Social Work’s highest priorities: Preparing future social workers and leaders, and supporting our community in Baltimore and across Maryland.